-Claim your reimbursement if you have the necessary documentation and have spent money on something as part of your work, and you have the paperwork to prove it, claim it.
-Common deductions many taxpayers claim include:
+Claim your reimbursement if you have the necessary documentation and have spent money on something as part of your work.
+Typical deductions that many of taxpayers make include:

 Have you travelled to work?

-Costs of travelling for work.
-If you are required to work away from home, and you spend money on meals and accommodation, those costs are often deductible.
+travel expenses for job.
+If you must travel for work and spend money on meals and lodging, those expenses are frequently deductible.

-Costs of tools and other equipment.
-Items costing $300 or less are deductible immediately.
-Items costing more than $300 are deductible over several years.
-Items you could claim include tools for a tradesperson, a laptop for an office worker or even a handbag or briefcase used to carry work papers are examples of things you could claim.
+tools and other equipment costs.
+Items that cost $300 or less are instantly deductible.
+Items that cost more than $300 can be deducted over a number of years.
+Tools for a tradesperson, a laptop for an office worker, or even a handbag or briefcase used to carry work papers are examples of things you could claim.

 DETERMINE YOUR TAX BRACKET

 Making sure you calculate your tax bracket appropriately is the first step in maximising your tax return.
 You won't be able to fully comprehend the scope of your tax obligations until you are aware of your tax bracket.

 The tax rates don't remain constant from year to year.
 Review the Australian Taxation Office's individual and married income tax rates for a quick overview of your situation.
 You'll also be in a better position to analyse your deductions once you've determined your tax bracket.

 MAKE SURE YOU PROVIDE ACCURATE INFORMATION